 - your content by researching the subject matter you will be teaching.
 Note the essential facts, key concepts, skills, or key vocabulary terms you intend to cover.

 - the materials available to help support learning.
-For example, technology, software, audio/visuals, trainer mentors, community resources, equipment, library resources, guest speakers (in person or through webinar), volunteers, or any materials that can assist you in teaching.
-You will probably choose what materials you are going to use
+For example, technology, software, audio/visuals, trainer mentors, community resources, equipment, library resources, guest speakers (in person or through webinar), volunteers, or any materials can assist you in teaching.

-A wise person once said, “It is by doing that understanding comes.”
-Students come to training expecting to learn, and one of the best ways to learn is through activities that support the learning objectives and allow for some engaging action and development.
+For many people, it is by doing that understanding comes.
+People come to training expecting to learn.
+In Module Seven, you will learn one of the best ways you can help them to do that is to develop activities that support the learning objectives and allow for some engaging action and development.

 Planned activities enhance your training by: